Honeywell to buy Melrose's utility metering business for $5.1 billion

-Honeywell International Inc (HON.N) has made its largest purchase in more than a decade, agreeing to buy the utility consumption metering business of Britain's Melrose Industries Plc (MRON.L) for about $5.1 billion (3.27 billion pounds).
+Honeywell International Inc (HON.N) has made its largest purchase in more than a decade, agreeing to buy the utility consumption metering business of Britain's Melrose Industries Plc (MRON.L) for about $5.1 billion.

 The move, announced on Tuesday, is the first major deal for Honeywell, the U.S. diversified industrial manufacturer, since it laid out a five-year plan in March 2014 to target at least $10 billion in acquisitions.
 Investors have been eager to see how industrial companies use their capital as many of their markets struggle for growth.